 3. Subscribe to a blog or newsletter

-This call to action is simple (the user only has to fill out one field) and it’s direct.
+This B2B call to action example is simple (the user only has to fill out one field) and it’s direct.
 The benefit-driven language highlighted in yellow makes it stand out.
 To make this message more urgent, you could opt for “Subscribe now” instead of “Subscribe”.

 4. Download an ebook or white paper

 Offer your prospects and customers a free resource—for example, an ebook they can use in their day-to-day work or a white paper full of the latest industry insights.
-Not only do these types of B2B SaaS call to action phrases help you build relationships that go beyond a transactional nature, they also help you grow your email list.
+Not only do these types of B2B call to action examples help you build relationships that go beyond a transactional nature, they also help you grow your email list.

-This type of call to action offers a ton of options.
+This type of B2B call to action offers a ton of options.
 If, like us, you feel the word “free” is unnecessary and a bit smarmy, you could take another angle like mentioning a benefit that the reader will gain from downloading the ebook.

 5. Try a product demo